sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

 Apart from the overall selection rules mentioned above, here are some specific details for choosing calibration methods:1.If your model is a YOLO series object detection model, it is recommended to use the default KLD calibration method.2.If your model is a multi-output classification model, it is also recommended to use the default KLD calibration method.

-case4: When your model is deployed on the bm1684 chip and the full int8 quantized model obtained through the methods mentioned above has poor accuracy, you can try enabling cross-layer weight equalization (``we``) and bias correction (``bc``).
+case4: When your model is deployed on the bm1684 processor and the full int8 quantized model obtained through the methods mentioned above has poor accuracy, you can try enabling cross-layer weight equalization (``we``) and bias correction (``bc``).
 To do this, simply add the ``we`` and ``bc`` parameters to the original command.
 If you have used ``search_threshold`` for searching, the operations for adding we and bc are as follows: